- Low stock - 2 items left

 Home gardeners can propagate turmeric by dividing clumps and replanting rhizomes as needed.
 This can be done in spring or all year round in the tropical areas.
 To replant, dig down 10-15 cm and make small mounds or ridges in the soil and place the rhizomes on the ridge top about 40 cm apart.
 To harvest the rhizomes, wait 10 months and then dig up the whole plant.
 Dig at the edge of a larger clump if you don’t wish to divide the plant.
 However, it is best to divide the larger clump every 3 years to keep it healthy and less crowded underground.
 If you want your turmeric to flower, you will need to leave it in the ground for 12 months, or keep a clump just for flowering purposes.

 Turmeric is used widely in cooking as much for the colouring as the flavour, particularly found in the yellows of Indian curry.
-You can use the fresh roots by grating the turmeric into dishes.
+You can use the fresh roots by grating the turmeric into dishes or even dried turmeric pieces.
 However, most cooking is done using the powdered form.
 Turmeric has an earthy, mustard like smell with a sharp, bitter taste.

 Middle Eastern dishes often begin with oil, onions and turmeric before adding any other ingredients.
 In Indonesia, the young shoots and rhizome tips are eaten raw and the leaves are wrapped around fish, imparting a distinct flavour.
 Vietnamese stir fries and soup dishes often contain turmeric as both a colouring agent and flavour enhancer.
 It is also possible to pickle turmeric in chunks, usually with other pickle ingredients.